wlittler/HTMLIntroductory/quizzes/day4.md

 Specificity is calculated by counting what components?

-Name 3 CSS properties are note inherited.
+Name 3 CSS properties that are not inherited.

 If two CSS rules have the same weight, and are affecting the element at the same property level, which one would win?